Article

 Large format scanning involves converting large or oversized documents, photographs, and artwork into digital formats.
 It utilizes specialized scanners designed to handle documents up to 60 inches wide, and – if the software buffer allows – almost endless in length.

-Most large format scanners can be set to match regional paper sizes such as ISO, ANSI and Arch.
+Most large format scanning solutions can be set to match regional paper sizes such as ISO, ANSI and Arch.

 The primary goal of large format scanning is to create high-resolution digital versions of these large documents or images for purposes such as preservation, archiving, accessibility, digital workflows, and print inspection.